 One of the largest studies of its kind recently examined the link between diet drinks and cardiovascular issues such as heart attack and stroke in healthy, postmenopausal women.
 The research took place at the University of Iowa, and the findings were presented at the American College of Cardiology’s 63rd Annual Scientific Session in Washington, D.C.

-60,000 women participated in the study, and it found that women who consumed two or more diet drinks a day are 30 percent more likely to experience a cardiovascular event, and 50 percent more likely to die from a related disease. (source)
+60,000 women participated in the study, and it found that women who consumed two or more diet drinks a day are 30% more likely to experience a cardiovascular event, and 50% more likely to die from a related disease. (source)

-Again, as mentioned earlier, only an association was found, therefore the researchers cannot state with certainty that diet drinks cause these problems.
-It’s similar to watching a person eat junk food for one straight year, and another person eating completely healthfully for one year.
-If the person who ate junk food becomes ill, while the person who ate fruits and vegetables remains (or becomes) healthy, we still cannot say for certain that the junk food caused that person to become ill, from a modern day scientific perspective.
+Because they only established an association, researchers cannot state with certainty that diet drinks cause these problems.
+It’s similar to watching one person eat junk food for a year and another person eating completely healthfully for a year.
+If the person who ate junk food becomes ill, while the person who ate fruits and vegetables remains (or becomes) healthy, we still cannot say for certain, from a modern day scientific perspective, that the junk food caused that person to become ill.
 This is exactly why I mention the Bradford Hill criteria, because when you look at published research and a wealth of other sources, the picture becomes a little more clear.
 For example, we can look at studies linking the ingredients within junk food and their potential hazards to human health alongside observational studies like this one.

 For this study, researchers divided the 60,000 study participants into four consumption groups: two or more diet drinks a day, five to seven diet drinks per week, one to four diet drinks per week, and zero to three diet drinks per month.
-After a follow up of 9 years, coronary heart disease, congestive heart failure, heart attack, coronary revascularization procedure, ischemic stroke, peripheral arterial disease, and cardiovascular death occurred in 8.5% of the women who consumed two or more diet drinks a day.
-Those who consumed five-to-seven diet drinks per week were at 6.9% and one-to-four were at 7.2%.
-Those who consumed one-to-four drinks per week were at 6.8% and zero-to-three drinks a month were at 7.2%.
+After a followup of nine years, coronary heart disease, congestive heart failure, heart attack, coronary revascularization procedure, ischemic stroke, peripheral arterial disease, and cardiovascular death occurred in 8.5% of the women who consumed two or more diet drinks a day.
+That percentage dropped to 6.9% for those who consumed five to seven diet drinks per week and 7.2% for those who consumed one to four.
+Those who consumed one to four drinks per week showed 6.8% and zero to three drinks a month showed 7.2%.

 The study was also adjusted to account for demographic characteristics and other cardiovascular risk factors (genetics, smoking, sugar sweetened beverage intake, and more).